aiman-al-masoud/deixiscript/src/deixiscript/README.md

 - Initialization with head and modifiers treated as: call to constructor and then property assigments as two or more separate commands.

+Also, a bunch of distant Deixiscript ASTs may all extend and refine a single JS structure:

+- when a X Y does V to a W Z then ... when a A Y does V to a B Z  then ...

 # Deixiscript AST

 An abstract representation of a natural language sentence.